-This gluten free cornbread recipe is a take on the classic quick bread that pairs beautifully with soups, stews, and chili.
-It uses only coarse cornmeal as flour which offers both an appealing texture and a slightly sweet taste.
+This easy Gluten Free Cornbread recipe is a take on the classic quick bread that pairs beautifully with soups, stews, and chili.
+It uses only cornmeal as flour which offers both an appealing texture and a slightly sweet taste.
 A dairy-free option is included as well.

 Cornbread is a complex food, but people can agree that it is a staple of United States cuisine.
 It particularly features in the cuisines of the Southern and Southwestern U.S., but nowadays it is enjoyed by people all over.
 Cornbread can actually take many forms from baked versions like this one or steamed cornbread that tends to be softer.